-Certain distributions by a REIT may be treated as a dividend and are not subject to withholding under section 1445 as a gain from the sale or exchange of a U.S. real property interest.
+Certain distributions by a REIT may be treated as a dividend and are not subject to withholding under section 1445 of the Internal Revenue Code as a gain from the sale or exchange of a U.S. real property interest.
 See Qualified investment entities (QIEs) under U.S. Real Property Interest, later.